HsiangHung/Machine_Learning_Note/Ensemble/Boosting/README.md

 * Faster training speed and higher efficiency: Light GBM use **histogram based algorithm** i.e it **buckets continuous** feature values into **discrete bins** which fasten the training procedure.
 * Lower memory usage: Replaces continuous values to discrete bins which result in lower memory usage.
-* Better accuracy than any other boosting algorithm: It produces much **more complex trees** by following leaf wise split approach rather than a level-wise approach which is the main factor in achieving higher accuracy.
+* Better accuracy than any other boosting algorithm: It produces much **more complex trees** by following leaf-wise split approach rather than a level-wise approach which is the main factor in achieving higher accuracy.
 However, it can sometimes lead to overfitting which can be avoided by setting the max_depth parameter.
-* Compatibility with Large Datasets: It is capable of performing equally good with large datasets with a significant reduction in training time as compared to XGBOOST.
+* Compatibility with large datasets: It is capable of performing equally good with large datasets with a significant reduction in training time as compared to XGBOOST.

 LightGBM uses a novel technique of Gradient-based One-Side Sampling (GOSS) to filter out the data instances for finding a split value while **XGBoost uses pre-sorted algorithm** & Histogram-based algorithm for computing the best split.
 In a nutshell, GOSS retains instances with large gradients while performing random sampling on instances with small gradients [[Sai Nikhilesh Kasturi]][XGBOOST vs LightGBM: Which algorithm wins the race !!!].